TL;DR

 6 Common Signs of Going Bald

-If you’re not certain, however, about whether or not you’re permanently losing hair; here are a few signs of hair loss that can help you get a grip on what’s going on with your scalp:
+If you’re NOT certain, however, about whether or not you’re permanently losing hair, there are a few signs and indicators that can help you get a grip on what’s going on with your scalp:

-But if you have been noticing excessive shedding in your hair recently, especially when you’re combing (whether with a comb or your hand) or on the drain, after you’ve showered, you might be starting to go bald.
+But if you have been noticing excessive shedding in your hair recently, especially when you’re combing (whether with a comb or your hand) or on the drain after you’ve showered, you might start to go bald.

 2- Receding Hairline